Beautiful Monsters: Befriending Our Feeling World

 2) Prana (lung): speediness, restlessness

-The second place where the distortions show up is prana — the moving element.
+The second place where distortions appear is prana — the moving element.
 In Vajrayana, every movement is connected to prana: external and internal.

 Even if you plan in the future, notice: the planner is planning in the present moment.
 If we are not aware of that, we are never with the moment.
 We are always trying to escape.

-And then we believe: that is actual reality.
+And then we believe — that is the actual reality.
 “I am speed.
-I am rush.”
-We can’t see it is distorted.
+I am the rushing.”
+We can’t see that it is distorted.
 We believe it is our real life.
-That is one big beautiful monster nowadays.
+That is one big, beautiful monster nowadays.

-Then burnout comes, but burnout is not by thinking fast or moving fast.
+Then burnout comes, but it is not about thinking or moving fast.
 Thinking fast can be wonderful.
 Someone makes a joke, you laugh immediately, not after a few seconds.
 Moving fast physically can be wonderful.

 3) Bindu